Edward T. Lewis (college president): Legacy

-Public Honors College designation for St. Mary's College of Maryland

-It was under the leadership of Ted Lewis that the college rose to national prominence, securing the designation of "Public Honors College" for the school, which at the time was only one of two such public colleges in the nation.
+It was under the leadership of Lewis that the college rose to national prominence, securing the designation of "Public Honors College" for the school, which at the time was only one of two such public colleges in the nation.
 Lewis has been widely credited with overseeing an enormous advance of the institution in curriculum, faculty and student achievement, as well as national standing and recognition.
 The school has since attained numerous top national rankings.

-Edward T. Lewis Poetry Award

-The Edward T. Lewis Poetry Award was established in his honor at St. Mary's College of Maryland.

-Lewis Quadrangle

-Also called the Lewis Quad, is a set of buildings on the campus of St. Mary's College of Maryland which are named in his honor.
+He was awarded the "President's Trailblazer Award" by St. Mary's College of Maryland.
+The "Edward T. Lewis Poetry Award" was established in his honor at St. Mary's College of Maryland.
+The Lewis Quad, is a set of buildings on the campus of St. Mary's College of Maryland, which are named in his honor.